 Before completing the outing request form check with the office that the proposed date is free and provisionally book it 2 terms before visit Complete an outing request form and forward to the School Office.
 Include the visit's objectives, dates, pupils involved, staffing and approximate costs.
 At least 1 term before visit Head approves visit.
-Form is signed and returned to the visit organiser to confirm the booking 1 term before visit Complete a risk assessment and if you have not visited before organise an exploratory visit.
+Form is signed and returned to the visit organiser to confirm the booking 1 term before visit Complete a risk assessment and if you have not visited before organise an exploratory visit before completing the risk assessment.
 If the venue is known to you, telephone to check if anything has changed and ask for a copy of their own risk assessment.
 Send RA to the Head.
 If it is a residential trip, the RA will be sent to a Governor.
-6weeks before visit Agree budget with the Bursar, including the costs of any transport hire 4-6 weeks before visit Provide the office with a draft letter to parents, including an indication of costs.
-Collect written consent from parents (Remember to include in the letter all the details so that they know what they are consenting to!)
-4 weeks before trip Hold a briefing for pupils &/or parents (if applicable) 4 weeks before trip Clearly define the role of all adults, and make them aware of their responsibilities.
-Revisit school policies (e.g. Missing child) 2 weeks before trip Within two weeks of the trip, present final details of the trip including risk assessment details, consent forms and itinerary to the office Book first aid kit and if applicable the school minibus with School Secretary.
-2 weeks before trip
+4weeks before visit Registrar agrees budget with the Bursar, including the costs of any transport hire 4-6 weeks before visit The Registrar drafts letter to parents, including all the details so that the parents' may give an informed consent.
+Form Tutor collects and chases written consent from parents 2 weeks before trip Hold a briefing for pupils &/or parents (if applicable) 4 weeks before trip Clearly define the role of all adults, and make them aware of their responsibilities.
+Revisit school policies (e.g. Missing child) 2 weeks before trip Liaise with the school office two weeks before the trip, regarding the final details, including risk assessment, consent forms and itinerary.
+Book first aid kit and if applicable the school minibus.
+2 weeks before trip Make sure all adults on the trip have read and signed the risk assessment 1